Illegal Search Under the Fourth Amendment

 The Key Factor is: What is Reasonable?

 The Supreme Court determined the key factor is whether the action is reasonable.
-The Court said that to access what is reasonable; there must be a weighing of the government’s interest in identifying the persons in their custody versus the degree to which a person’s privacy is infringed upon.
-It was also stated that the Court felt it essential for law enforcement to know the identity of the people in custody, especially in light of the fact that some people being held for minor offenses can turn out to be dangerous criminals (Timothy McVeigh – the Oklahoma City Bomber was arrested for driving without a license plate).
+The Court said that to access what is reasonable, there must be a weighing of the government’s interest in identifying the persons in their custody versus the degree to which a person’s privacy is infringed upon.
+The Court felt it essential for law enforcement to know the identity of the people in custody, especially in light of the fact that law enforcement held some people in jail for minor offenses who could turn out to be dangerous criminals (Timothy McVeigh, the Oklahoma City Bomber, was arrested for driving without a license plate).

-The Supreme Court determined that taking a DNA sample during the booking process, from a mouth DNA swab, is the same function as obtaining a person’s name, taking a picture or fingerprints, and there is minimal intrusion (no risk, trauma, pain, or breaking of the skin).
-Also, a person taken lawfully into custody has a lesser expectation of privacy.
+The Supreme Court determined that taking a DNA sample during the booking process, via a mouth swab, serves the same function as obtaining a person’s name, taking a picture, or taking fingerprints, and there is minimal intrusion (no risk, trauma, pain, or skin breakage).
+Additionally, a person taken into custody lawfully has a reduced expectation of privacy.

 The Ruling on Mouth DNA Swabs is Contrary to the U.S. Constitutional Provisions

-The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. take great exception with the United States Supreme Court’s holding in Maryland v.
+The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. take great exception to the United States Supreme Court’s holding in Maryland v.
 King.
-Although a suspect’s identity is vital to determining if the person has outstanding warrants, as the Supreme Court indicates, taking of DNA does not accomplish any of the false purposes the Court claims the ruling fulfills.
-In reality, evidence from a mouth DNA swab takes months in most cases to analyze, so it cannot be considered relative to arrest time identification decisions.
-As the courts in Michigan and the United States continuously deplete and devalue our constitutional rights, the criminal defense attorney specialists with LEWIS & DICKSTEIN, P.L.L.C. will fight every day to protect the constitutional rights of those accused of felony or misdemeanor criminal offenses.
+Although a suspect’s identity is vital to determining if the person has outstanding warrants, as the Supreme Court indicates, the taking of DNA does not accomplish any of the false purposes the Court claims the ruling fulfills.
+In reality, evidence from a mouth DNA swab typically takes months to analyze in most cases, so it is irrelevant to arrest-time identification decisions.
+As the courts in Michigan and the United States, including the United States District Court for the Eastern District of Michigan, continually erode and devalue our constitutional rights, the criminal defense attorney specialists at LEWIS & DICKSTEIN, P.L.L.C. will fight every day to protect the constitutional rights of those accused of felony or misdemeanor criminal offenses.

 Procedure for a Mouth DNA Swab